Support Loved Ones During the Coronavirus With These Resources

 In any time of crisis, protecting your mental health is one of the most essential things you can do.
 If someone you care about is struggling to cope with COVID-19 stress, you can share any of the below resources with them to make sure they are able to receive the help they need.

-- On its website, Mental Health America offers ideas on how to connect with others and how to cope with anxiety.
+- On its website, the Canadian Mental Health Association offers ideas on how to connect with others and how to cope with anxiety.
 It also offers webinars and workshops related to COVID-19.

-- The Centers for Disease Control and Prevention offers a comprehensive guide on stress and coping resources that are specific to COVID-19.
+- The Public Health Agency offers a comprehensive guide on stress and coping resources that are specific to COVID-19.

 - If your friend or family needs to speak to a professional, then BlahTherapy, Talkspace, and BetterHelp are apps and websites that connect people with affordable therapy options.

 - If money is an issue in receiving professional help, you can send them this blog post on mental health financial assistance.

 - Kids Help Phone is a texting service that connects people with counsellors who are trained to offer advice and counselling.

 - Is your loved one being forced to quarantine with someone who is abusive?
 These hotlines can offer them advice on what to do.